core-wg/href/draft-ietf-core-href.md

 7. {:#c-path} A path consists of zero or more path segments.
-   Note that a path of just a single zero-length path segment is allowed — this is considered equivalent to a path of zero path segments by HTTP and CoAP, but not at the URI processing level CRIs operate at.
+   Note that a path of just a single zero-length path segment is allowed — this is considered equivalent to a path of zero path segments by HTTP and CoAP, but not for CRIs in general as they only perform normalizations on the Syntax-Based Normalization level ({{Section 6.2.2 of RFC3986}}).

 8. {:#c-path-segment} A path segment can be any Unicode string that is in NFC, with the exception of the special "." and ".." complete path